Kehrlann/testcontainers-dex/sample-spring/README.md

 ## Tests

-There are two tests files:
+There are three test files.

-- `AutoLifecycleTest`: a test with `@SpringBootTest` and `@TestContainer`
-- `ManualTest`: a test with manual lifecycle management, calling `.start()` and `.run()` methods
+- `ServiceConnectionTest` showcases the recommended way of using `@SpringBootTest` + `@TestContainer`, using the `@ServiceConnection` annotation.
+This leverages the auto-configuration present in `wf.garnier:spring-boot-testcontainers-dex`.

+The other two test files show how you can control the lifecycle of starting the app and registering an OpenID Client with Dex.
 In both tests you'll notice that the Boot app depends on the running container, so it is started first.
 Then the container is updated to add an OAuth2 Client, that matches Boot's randomly selected port.

+- `AutoLifecycleTest`: a test with `@SpringBootTest` and `@TestContainer`, but no `@ServiceConnection`
+- `ManualTest`: a test with manual lifecycle management, calling `DexContainer#start()` and `SpringApplicationBuilder#run()` methods